 A regular or circular saw is necessary to cut the straights and curves for your slot car track.
 For MDF, make sure that the blade is carbide-tipped to cut through the high glue content of the fiberboard.

 In building a slot car track, you’ll need wooden glue to join the track surface permanently.
+If you need a guide on which glue to choose check out our article on glue comparison.

 If you plan to join the sections of a portable track, you’ll need several hardware items, like dowels and bolts.
 You’ll want to make a batten or an MDF strip beneath the joint to achieve a leveled surface.
 Also, prepare a hand drill to make holes for the hardware.